bvbohnen/X4_Customizer/Documentation.md

     Resulting non-integer job counts are rounded, with a minimum of 1 unless the multiplier or original count were 0.

-    * job_factors:
+    * job_multipliers:
-      - Tuples holding the matching rules and job count  multipliers, (match_key, match_value, multiplier).
+      - Tuples holding the matching rules and job count multipliers, ("key  value", multiplier).
-      - The match_key is one of a select few fields from the job nodes, against which the match_value will be compared.
+      - The "key" specifies the job field to look up, which will be checked for a match with "value".
-      - Multiplier is an int or float, how much to adjust the job count by.
-      - If a job matches multiple entries, the first match is used.
+      - If a job matches multiple rules, the first match is used.
       - Supported keys:
-        - 'faction' : The name of the category/faction.
+        - 'id'      : Name of the job entry; supports wildcards.
-        - 'tag'     : A possible value in the category/tags list.
-        - 'id'      : Name of the job entry, partial matches supported.
+        - 'faction' : The name of the faction.
+        - 'tags'    : One or more tags, space separated.
+        - 'size'    : The ship size suffix, 's','m','l', or 'xl'.
-        - '*'       : Wildcard, always matches, takes no match_value.
+        - '*'       : Matches all jobs; takes no value term.

-    Example:
+    Examples:

+        Adjust_Job_Count(1.2)
         Adjust_Job_Count(
-            ('id','masstraffic', 0.5),
+            ('id       masstraffic*'      , 0.5),
-            ('tag','military', 2),
+            ('tags     military destroyer', 2  ),
+            ('tags     miner'             , 1.5),
-            ('tag','miner', 1.5),
+            ('size     s'                 , 1.5),
+            ('faction  argon'             , 1.2),
+            ('*'                          , 1.1) )

+***

+Weapons Transforms:

+  * Weapon_Documentation

+    Weapon transforms will commonly use a group of matching rules to determine which weapons get modified, and by how much.

+    * Weapon match rules:
+      - Series of tuples pairing matching rules (strings) with transform defined args, eg. ("key  value", arg0, arg1, ...).
+      - The "key" specifies the xml field to look up, which will be checked for a match with "value".
+      - If a target object matches multiple entries, the first match is used.
+      - If a bullet or missile is shared across multiple weapons, only the first matched weapon will modify it.
+      - Supported keys for weapons:
+        - 'name'  : Internal name of the weapon component; supports wildcards.
+        - 'class' : The component class.
+          - One of: weapon, missilelauncher, turret, missileturret, bomblauncher
+          - These are often redundant with tag options.
+        - 'tags'  : One or more tags for this weapon, space separated.
+          - See Print_Weapon_Stats output for tag listings.

+    Examples:

+        Adjust_Weapon_Range(1.5)
+        Adjust_Weapon_Fire_Rate(
+            ('name *_mk1', 1.1) )
+        Adjust_Weapon_Damage(
-            ('faction','argon', 1.2),
+            ('name weapon_tel_l_beam_01_mk1', 1.2),
+            ('tags large standard turret'   , 1.5),
+            ('tags medium missile weapon'   , 1.4),
+            ('class bomblauncher'           , 4),
-            ('*', 1.1) )
+            ('*'                            , 1.1) )

+  * Adjust_Weapon_Damage

+    Adjusts damage done by weapons.
+If multiple weapons use the same bullet or missile, it will be modified for only the first weapon matched.

+    * match_rule_multipliers:
+      - Series of matching rules paired with the damage multipliers to use.

+  * Adjust_Weapon_Fire_Rate

+    Adjusts weapon rate of fire.
+DPS remains constant.

+    * match_rule_multipliers:
+      - Series of matching rules paired with the RoF multipliers to use.

+  * Adjust_Weapon_Range

+    Adjusts weapon range.
+Shot speed is unchanged.

+    * match_rule_multipliers:
+      - Series of matching rules paired with the range multipliers to use.

+  * Adjust_Weapon_Shot_Speed

+    Adjusts weapon projectile speed.
+Range is unchanged.

+    * match_rule_multipliers:
+      - Series of matching rules paired with the speed multipliers to use.